fish-shell/fish-shell/doc_src/cmds/fg.rst

 -----------

 The **fg** builtin brings the specified :ref:`job <syntax-job-control>` to the foreground, resuming it if it is stopped.
-While a foreground job is executed, fish is suspended.
+While a foreground job is executed, ghoti is suspended.
 If no job is specified, the last job to be used is put in the foreground.
 If ``PID`` is specified, the job containing a process with the specified process ID is put in the foreground.